All Episodes

 Go for it.

-It was Chechnya and Ingushitia, and the Ingush people decided they didn't want to be mixed up with the Chechens, and they formed their own breakaway republic of uh of uh Ingoshitya.
+And the Ingush people decided they didn't want to be mixed up with the Chechens and they formed their own breakaway republic of Ingushitia.

-1-800-282-2882, because it's open line Friday, and that means that you can talk about any single thing you want to talk about.
+And that means that you can talk about any single thing you want to talk about.

-That train has d hit the buffers.
+That train has hit the buffers.

-I think they what were they, twenty five minutes, twenty minutes?
+I think they, what were they, 25 minutes, 20 minutes?

 I don't know.

-Uh But they they came and went this morning, so that's it.
+But they came and went this morning.

-Uh it's not funny this stuff.
+It's not funny, this stuff.

-But the jihadist, the jihadist who, in pursuit of uh of his ideological goals, is willing to blow an eight-year-old boy sky high, an eight-year-old boy who looks like all the other eight-year-old boys that he has gone to school with.
+But the jihadist, the jihadist who, in pursuit of his ideological goals, is willing to blow an eight-year-old boy sky high, an eight-year-old boy who looks like all the other eight-year-old boys that he has gone to school with.

-This this kid has lived the diversity life.
+This kid has lived the diversity life.

 They boast about it.